AdamBoley/Viscosity-Calculator/README.md

 The tool's functions must produce the same calculation outputs as manual calculations would (i.e. no difference between the tool and the user doing the same calculations manually)

-The tool must have a function to clear the user's inputs so that other calculations of the same type can be performed
+The tool must have a function to clear the user's inputs so that other tests can be checked

-The tool must have a clear final output informing the user of the result of their calculations.
+The tool must have a clear final output informing the user of the result of the calculation

 # Wireframes